sherbondy/convox.github.io/_getting_started/developing-locally.md

 However, `convox start` is only focused on local development and offloads as much work as possible to Docker itself.

-`convox start` builds and runs the processes decalared in your application manifest with environment stored in a `.env` file and interleaves the standard output and standard error of those processes.
+`convox start` builds and runs the processes declared in your application manifest with environment stored in a `.env` file and interleaves the standard output and standard error of those processes.
 It allows Docker to act as build service, runtime, and process manager.